R/format.R

 In a count layer, you can simply provide a single f_str

-object to specify how you want your n's (and possibly percents) formatted.
+object to specify how you want your n's, percentages, and denominators formatted.

 If you are additionally supplying a statistic, like risk difference using